omprakashshah7/omprakashshah7/README.md

 <p align="center"><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=omprakashshah7&theme=algolia" alt="omprakashshah7" /></p>

-I ❤️ to work with Cloud-Native technologies and Golang ( Go ).
-I build robust, secure, and scalable infrastructures using Cloud-native technologies such as Kubernetes, Docker, Helm, Terraform, DigitalOcean, AWS,GCP,CI/CD, etc. and proficient with metric collection & monitoring tools such as Grafana,Kibana and Logstash.
+I ❤️ to work with MERN Technologies and still on the learning phase.
+I also have an overview of [Kotlin](https://kotlinlang.org/)&nbsp; and have build various small projects and looking for more.

 I am currently working as a Problem Setter at CodeChef_CUChapter.
 I am also into Competitive Programming since last 1 year and have reached 4⭐ at CodeChef and Pupil at Codeforces and many other platforms.
 I have also contributed to some of the small projects and looking to do more.